 Spanakorizo is a classic Greek spinach rice that's easy and comforting.
-You only need a few ingredients to make this delicious vegetarian recipe.
+You only need a few ingredients to make this delicious spinach rice recipe.

 Table Of Contents: